What is medical cover?

 With Sainsbury Bank Travel Insurance, you’ll also get:

-- Double Nectar points on your Sainsbury’s shopping and fuel if you buy an annual-multi-trip policy†
+- We'll double the Nectar points you get on your Sainsbury's shopping and fuel for 12 months when you buy annual multi-trip travel insurance by 31/05/2022 †

 - Access to a 24-hour helpline for medical emergencies while you’re away